JacobEriksson/doghouse-llm-lab/README.md

 ### Instructions

-1. Clone/Download the doghouse repository.
+1. Clone/Download the doghouse-store repository.
 2. Generate an OpenAI API Key
 3. Get your Datadog Sandbox environment ready.
 (If you are using .EU, you will have to specify this through out the exercise.)
    - Generate/Copy and save an API Key to use during the exercise